 The general requirements and process for admission are found here.
 Students requesting advanced standing for prior legal studies must submit a letter to the Office of Admissions and Financial Aid when applying for admission.
 The letter should contain the following reference line: “Re: Addendum to Application; Request for Advanced Standing for Prior Legal Studies.”

-Transcripts from outside the United States must be submitted for evaluation and translation, if necessary, either (1) to a member of the National Association of Credential Evaluation Services (NACES) or (2) to the Credential Assembly Service of the Law School Admission Council for transcript authentication and evaluation.
+Transcripts from outside the United States must be submitted for evaluation and translation, if necessary, to the Credential Assembly Service of the Law School Admission Council for transcript authentication and evaluation.
 To become a candidate for the JD degree, students must have either a bachelor’s degree from a US regionally accredited institution or an equivalent degree from an international institution.
 This process will determine if your international degree satisfies this requirement.
-To view a list of NACES approved agencies visit www.NACES.org/or call the Office of Admissions and Financial Aid at 305.348.8006.
 Visit the Credential Assembly Service of the Law School Admission Council.

 All applicants must take the LSAT.
 Scores are submitted to the Office of Admissions and Financial Aid.
 Some applicants must take the Test of English as a Foreign Language (TOEFL).
 Candidates for whom English is not their first language must take the TOEFL if their LSAT score is under 156.
 Candidates must request that scores be sent directly to the FIU Office of Admissions and Financial Aid.
 Candidates who receive a score of 156 or higher on the LSAT may request a waiver of the TOEFL from the Office of Admissions and Financial Aid.
 Information on the TOEFL may be found here.